 (3) Under Old National Bancorp Employees' Retirement Plan participants are eligible for early retirement benefits when they reach 55 years of age with 5 years of service.
 The plan defines normal retirement as the first day of the month coincident with or immediately following a participant's 65th birthday.
 The formula for calculating early retirement benefits considers the number of years prior to a participant's normal retirement date and applies a payment reduction that gradually decreases the closer an individual gets to achieving normal retirement.
-As of 12/31/2014, Daryl Moore is eligible for early retirement benefits under Old National Bancorp Employees' Retirement Plan at a reduced rate of 57.69% of his accrued benefit.
-Jeffrey Knight is eligible for retirement benefits at a reduced rate of 48.61% of his accrued benefit.
+As of 12/31/2015, Christopher Wolking, Daryl Moore and Jeffrey Knight are eligible for retirement benefits at reduced rates of 48.61%, 61.53% and 52.92% of their accrued benefit, respectively.